OECD Home › Directorate for Financial and Enterprise Affairs › Bribery in international business › Publications & Documents

 Publications & Documents

-This Working Group on Bribery consultation with the private sector and civil society will focus on the development of the Phase 4 evaluation process of the OECD Anti-Bribery Convention.
+On the occasion of International Anti-Corruption Day, this Working Group on Bribery consultation with the private sector and civil society focused on the development of the Phase 4 evaluation process of the OECD Anti-Bribery Convention.

-The OECD Working Group on Bribery is inviting public comments on the next phase of country monitoring under the OECD Anti-Bribery Convention.
-The deadline for comment is 1 December 2014.
+The OECD Working Group on Bribery invited public comments on the next phase of country monitoring under the OECD Anti-Bribery Convention between 5 November and 1 December 2014.
+The call for comment is now closed.